July, before The Poisoning, somewhere near Roswell, New Mexico

 “Why don’t you both come inside.
 Leave your shield here, you won’t need it.
 Kenna, help me get Stephanie inside so we can dress those scrapes and bruises.”

 Looking warily at Kenna, I said, “If it’s all the same to you sir, I’d rather keep some distance.”

 Kenna said, “No. Look, I’m sorry.
 I just don’t want to go back to that lab.
 I’m not going anywhere with you, but I won’t hurt you anymore.
 Daddy’s right, I’m sorry.”
 She stuck out a hand to offer a handshake.
 “Truce?”

 In for a penny, in for a pound, I thought.
 “Truce,” I said, looking her directly in the eye.
 Then I made a show of letting my shield settle onto the handlebars and turned to let them help me to the house.
 I did not shake her hand – I wanted to send the message that I was still guarded about any relations with anyone so short tempered.
 Instead, I let Mr. Clarke slide in beside me and take some of my weight.
 Kenna dealt with me leaving her handshake hanging and followed her father’s example, taking some of my weight from the other side.

-Inside, Mrs. Clarke had moved the kitchen table to one side, put a chair out so it was easy to get to, and was bringing in some first-aid things as I settled in the chair.
+Inside, Mrs. Clarke had moved the kitchen table to one side, put a chair out so it was easy to get to, and was bringing in some first-aid things as Kenna and Mr. clarke settled me into the chair.
 These were really nice people.
 With that in mind, I needed to reconsider my opinion of Kenna.
 She had exploded seemingly unprovoked, but for someone raised by the Clarkes to behave that way, there had to be something I was missing.